ashokide/devops-learn/aws/10-aws-global-infrastructure.md

 - CloudFront
   - Global edge network
   - Files are cached for a TTL
-  - Great for static content
+  - Great for static content that must be available everywhere

+- S3 Cross Origin Replication
+  - Setup for each region
+  - Files are updated for realtime
+  - Read only
+  - Great for dynamic content that needs to be available at low latency in few regions